Read Parmenides with voice, context, and method in the same frame.

 The method matters here: Deductive pressure: he forces the reader to ask whether change, plurality, and becoming can really be thought without contradiction.

-The exchanges below are staged to make the philosopher's method vivid: a beginner asks for the doorway, an interlocutor tests the structure, and a critic looks for the fracture line.
+The exchanges below are staged to make Parmenides's method vivid: a beginner asks for the doorway through Being, The way of truth, and The way of opinion, an interlocutor tests the structure, and a critic looks for the fracture line.

 Prompt 2: Imagine a dialogue between Parmenides and a bright beginner curious about the core of the view.